Anastasiya-ZhyrkevichC/room-visualizer/README.md

 # Done:

+- *4 Feb:*
     - Starting the basic default application
     - Form on the top + Rotating cube below
+- *19 Feb:*
+    - Axis for rendering
+    - Camera position change to look from aside
+    - Problem: the room corner is in the center of the Room -> Need to come back to RoomProvider
+- *20 Feb:*
--
+    - Added PositionAdjuster